Showing posts with label Entra ID. Show all posts

 Resolution:

-I have a full hierarchy of users within divisions and subdivisions.
-By adding users statically via automation to there lowest level AAD Security Group.
+I have a whole hierarchy of users within divisions and subdivisions, and I add users statically via automation to their lowest-level AAD Security Group.
 Then I can add the child groups.
-This gives me multiple groups that have more and more users in as we go up the hierarchy.
-Additive groups with positive security gives me the best options.
+This gives me multiple groups that have an increasing number of users as we go up the hierarchy.
+Additive groups with positive security provide the best options for me.
+Stop using Distribution lists and make the AAD Security Groups email-enabled.

 Future Wishes: